 This amp holds 15 different models, so you can emulate tones from American, British, and metal amps.
 With the connected app, you can tweak your models further or add effects like chorus, delay, reverb, and compression.
 Its pair of 3” speakers creates an accurate stereo picture to give extra depth for your modulation and delay effects.

 The tones on tap range from bright and clean to gritty, saturated distortion.
 But beyond the sounds, the THR10 distinguishes itself with its portability.
 It can run on AC power, and you can purchase it with wireless power to connect seamlessly with your instrument.

 However, if you want a balanced amp for recording, just use the Cubase AI and USB outputs to lay down pro-quality tracks.
-The THR10 can also handle an acoustic guitar or bass, which makes it perfect for guitarists who need to record a whole band on a budget.
+The THR10 can also handle an acoustic guitar or bass guitar, which makes it perfect for guitarists who need to record a whole band on a budget.